jennhoward/HowardJenniferIT1025/Unit6/readme.md

 # Executive Summary
 Include your executive summary here...

+This week, it's all about the internet!
+How it's put together.
+What was created to make it work seemlessly.
+How it's secured.
+How to program for it.

 # Internet Architecture
 ## Internet Protocol
 * What is an IP address and what is the difference between IPv4 and IPv6?